nburrus/stereodemo/README.md

 ### With image files

+If you installed stereodemo from pip, then just launch `stereodemo` and it will show some embedded sample images captured with an OAK-D camera.

-For convenience a tiny subset of some popular datasets is included in this repository.
+A tiny subset of some popular datasets is also included in this repository.
 Just provide a folder to `stereodemo` and it'll look for left/right pairs (either im0/im1 or left/right in the names):

 ```
 # To evaluate on the oak-d images